COVID-19 Relief and Recovery Fund

 Levy Relief for Commonwealth Fisheries

 The Australian Government waived $10.3 million across the final two instalments of levies for Commonwealth managed fisheries, reducing levies for the 2019–20 financial year by two thirds.
 This has supported fishers' cash flow during the outbreak, helping them remain viable and able to return to full production when the outbreak subsides.

 Export Market Development Grants Scheme

 The Australian Government provided an immediate cash flow boost to eligible Export Market Development Grant (EMDG) applicants, with almost $50 million in the 2019–20 financial year.

 For more information visit www.austrade.gov.au/Australian/Export/Export-Grants or contact the EMDG team at Austrade: firstname.lastname@example.org.

 Supporting Indigenous Visual Art Centres

-The $7 million contribution to the Indigenous Visual Arts Industry Support (IVAIS) Program is supporting Indigenous Art Centres and Indigenous Art Fairs during the Coronavirus crisis and beyond.
-Payments have been made directly to IVAIS-funded Indigenous Art Centres and IVAIS-funded Art Fairs to assist them in maintaining operations so that they are ready to re-establish their markets as soon as possible.
+The $7 million contribution to the Indigenous Visual Arts Industry Support (IVAIS) Program is supporting Indigenous art centres and Indigenous art fairs during the COVID-19 pandemic.
+Payments have been made directly to IVAIS-funded Indigenous art centres and IVAIS-funded art fairs to assist them in maintaining operations so that they are ready to re-establish their markets as soon as possible.

 Crisis Relief for Regional Arts

 The $10 million initiative for the Regional Arts Fund provides crisis relief and targeted support to organisations, artists and arts workers that are critical to delivering the arts to communities in regional and remote areas.

-Support Act: Crisis Relief to Artists, Crew and Music Workers
+Support Act: Crisis Relief for Artists, Crew and Music Workers

-The $10 million contribution to the performing arts industry charity Support Act enables it to provide immediate crisis relief to artists, crew and music workers affected by the Coronavirus crisis.
+The $20 million contribution to the music industry charity Support Act enables it to provide crisis relief to artists, crew and music workers affected by the Coronavirus crisis.

 Supporting Australia's Exhibiting Zoos and Aquariums